Avatar: The Last Airbender – The Rift: Overview

 The Rift shifts the focus back to a 114-year-old Avatar Aang as he begins the process of creating Republic City, in contrast to The Search, which is more focused on the story of the Fire Nation royal family.
 Aang also plans to give a larger role to Toph, who was absent from The Search trilogy.
 It is followed by Smoke and Shadow.

 As Avatar Aang and his friends are preparing for Yangchen's Festival, an Air Nomad holiday that hasn't been celebrated in over a century, Aang starts receiving cryptic visits from the spirit of Avatar Yangchen herself.
-When these visits lead Aang to a refinery operating on the Air Nomads’ sacred land, the gang suspect that the refinery is responsible for polluting a nearby river.
+When these visits lead Aang to a refinery operating on the Air Nomads’ sacred land, the gang suspects that the refinery is responsible for polluting a nearby river.
 The gang decide to investigate the matter and quickly find themselves in a dangerous encounter with a malevolent spirit bent on destroying the human world.